 Hi there.
-My name is Alex Mauck and I serve as the Senior Pastor of Three Lakes Community Bible Church in Troy, Montana and also have the opportunity to teach Hermeneutics and Homiletics at the Bible Training Center for the Rocky Mountain Bible Mission.
+My name is Alex Mauck and I serve as the primary preaching elder (pastor) of Three Lakes Community Bible Church in Troy, Montana and also have the opportunity to teach Hermeneutics and Homiletics at the Bible Training Center for the Rocky Mountain Bible Mission.
 Everything about these ministries is small – my church has less than 50 people, my town has less than 1,000 people, and the classes I teach have less than 15 students.
 It is the sort of life’s work that is frequently disregarded or forgotten by mainstream blogs or church conferences, but it is also the sort of ministry that many of you have been given by the Lord.
 This site is my small attempt to fill a part of that gap, articles and resources written for and by people engaged in small town and rural ministry.
 The content won’t always be explicitly focused on the setting, but it will always be from the perspective of a person in that setting.

 - Born with a cleft lip and palate in 1988.